Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Preparations for the proof

-\begin{remark*}We explain briefly here why we have to use the $t^{\e}$ term in \eqref{P1} instead of the conjectured optimal term $\log t$.
-Assuming we had the functions $\log^2 t$ and $t\log t$ in this example, then for any choice of the sub-linear function $L(t)$ that would give a good polynomial approximation for the function $t\log t$, we would have which means that sequence $\log^2 n$ is essentially constant in the small intervals $[N,N+L(N)]$.
-If we proceed exactly as in the above argument, we can actually show that for large enough $N$, where $Y_2=\overline{b_2^{\R}\G}$ and $F(b_1^{\log^2 n }\cdot)$ denotes the function $y\to F(b_1^{\log^2 n }y)$ in the nilmanifold $Y_2$.
-However, the Lipschitz norm above is of the order $\log^2N \norm{F}_{\text{Lip}(X)}$, which diverges as $N\to+\infty$, so the above bound cannot be useful for any purposes. \end{remark*}
+\begin{remark} We describe briefly here why we have to use the $t^{\e}$ term in \eqref{P1} instead of the conjectured optimal term $\log t$.
+Assuming we had the functions $\log^2 t$ and $t\log t$ in this example, then for any choice of the sub-linear function $L(t)$ that would give a good polynomial approximation for the function $t\log t$, we would have which suggests that the sequence $\log^2 n$ is essentially constant in the small intervals $[N, N+L(N)]$.
+If we proceed exactly as in the above argument, the best we can actually show is that for large enough $N$, where $Y_2=\overline{b_2^{\R}\G}$ and $F(b_1^{\log^2 N }\cdot)$ denotes the function $y\to F(b_1^{\log^2 N }y)$ defined on the nilmanifold $Y_2$.
+However, the Lipschitz norm above is of the order $\log^2N \norm{F}_{\text{Lip}(X)}$, which diverges as $N\to+\infty$, so this bound cannot be useful for any purposes.